 Here it is – 18 Bucket List Holidays to Take with your kids before they turn 18.
 I don’t know about you but my son is only 5 and I’m already dreading the day he A. Leaves home and B. Doesn’t want to go on holiday with us anymore.
-We need a bucket list to focus on of family holidays, our top 18 is as follows (in no particular order):
+We need a bucket list to focus on our family holidays, our top 18 is as follows (in no particular order):

 1. KENYA – AFRICAN SAFARI